HBO Max’s ‘Singletown’ is a fantasy show for couples in quarantine

 Singletown is like the opposite of Andy Samberg’s Palm Springs, in which two strangers fall in love when they’re forced into a time loop together.
 The new show instead finds five British couples who are willing to give each other hall passes, and divides them up into two luxury apartments in the same gorgeous building on the Thames, where they spend the summer running through an alcohol-filled gauntlet of sexy singles.

-The show originally premiered on ITV2 in September 2019, before moving to HBO Max in a noble (and transparent) effort to compete with Netflix’s new emphasis on reality dating shows.
+The show originally premiered on the British ITV2 in September 2019, before moving to HBO Max in a noble (and transparent) effort to compete with Netflix’s new emphasis on reality dating shows.
 Joel Dommett and Emily Atack, actors who have both appeared on the British reality series I’m a Celebrity . . .
 Get Me Out of Here!, play mentors to the two apartments, acting as both shoulders to cry on and “human Tinder.”

 Of course, the show is only as strong as its couples in crisis.